Art Night Encinitas

 2) Publicize and promote the exhibit and Opening Reception to their clients, contacts and the media.

-3) Be responsible for installation and de-installation, with the assistance of Arts Division staff.
+3) Be responsible for installation and de-installation, with the assistance of Cultural Arts Division staff.

 4) Provide wall signs for each artwork listing: title, media, year, artist name, price or NFS, phone number, email, and website.
 The sign is placed to the bottom right of each work.